If there is a post I feel comfortable in writing, it is this one — I was born here, raised here. went to school here, and live here still.

 One of the oldest neighborhoods in Richmond, the stock of historic housing is ample.
 Church Hill is the most dominant neighborhood east of Downtown and home to Libby Hill Park with some of the most powerful and captivating views of Richmond.

-With the Museum District being home to Carytown (Richmond’s quirky and authentic shopping district), the WalkScore of 85 is arguably low.
+The Museum District is home to Carytown (Richmond’s quirky and authentic shopping district).
 The district takes its name from the numerous museums along the Boulevard.

 Jackson Ward connects east and west Richmond and borders City Hall, the State Capitol, VCU and MCV and Historic Broad Street.
 The ‘J-Dub’ is home to many festivals including Broad Appetit, 2nd Street Festival and First Friday Art Walk